wprkftlgus/mainregisterlogin/README.md

 Each comment stores an author ID, and only the comment author can delete it.

 Authorization follows the same logic as posts.

+### 🚀 Deployment & Server Management

+The backend is hosted on AWS EC2 running Ubuntu.

+Secure access is managed using SSH key pairs.

+PM2 is used to keep the Node.js server running continuously, even after EC2 instance reboots.

+Frontend and backend are connected via REST API calls.

+### 📌 Key Takeaways

+Implemented a complete MERN stack application with authentication and authorization

+Operated a real Linux-based cloud server using AWS EC2

+Managed backend process lifecycle using PM2

+Handled sensitive configuration using environment variables

+Designed authorization logic for posts and comments

 # 📂 How to Run Locally